edden-gerber/edden-gerber.github.io/_posts/2019-10-11-guessing-location-on-earth.md

     return latitude, longitude
 ```

-Now we can choose _(lat<sub>1</sub>, long<sub>1</sub>)_ and _d_ and sample our circle - but how many points to sample?
+Now we can define a center point and distance and sample our circle.
+But how many points to sample?
 Obviously, we gain nothing by sampling with higher resolution than that of the dataset, so my quick-and-dirty solution was to select the maximal resolution that samples each entry on the circle at least once, which is simply _np.max(data.shape)_ (corresponding to the number of grid squares on the maximal circumference possible, e.g. the equator).
 Let's use the parameters from the case I started with - a distance of 2850km from my (approximate) location in Jaffa, Israel:

 ```python